-EV charging in every new UK home by law?
-This could soon become a reality.
+Should EV charging be in every new UK home by law?

 The Office for Low Emission Vehicles (OLEV) has closed their consultation on “Electric Vehicle Chargepoints in Residential and Non-residential buildings”.